Almeyda hits back after harsh Sevilla ban: “It’s a complete injustice” | OneFootball

 Article image:Almeyda hits back after harsh Sevilla ban: “It’s a complete injustice”

 Matías Almeyda, Sevilla’s coach, who was handed a seven-match suspension after being sent off in the match against Alavés on matchday 24 of the Spanish league, reflected: “It’s a total injustice.
 I’ll serve the suspension, but I don’t accept it and it won’t change my mind.
-My protest, which was excessive, was to ask the same thing I’m asking myself now: Why was I sent off?”
+My protest, which was excessive, was to ask the same question I’m asking myself now: Why was I sent off?”

 OneFootball Videos

 As a result, the 52-year-old strategist will miss the matches against Getafe (A), Real Betis (A), Rayo Vallecano (H), Barcelona (A), Valencia (H), Real Oviedo (A), Atlético de Madrid (H), and Osasuna (A), and will only be able to return on matchday 33, when the Andalusian side visits Levante.
-For now, his team sits fourteenth in the league with 26 points, the result of seven wins, five draws, and twelve losses.
+For now, his team sits fourteenth in the standings with 26 points, the result of seven wins, five draws, and twelve losses.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.